diaaanek/astrodom/README.md

 # Astrodom Front-end
+In this repository, you will find the frontend for this project built with Javascript.
+The Rails backend is located:[here](https://github.com/harlangtv/astromdom_backend)

-Astrodom is a single page educational game application intended for children to learn the javascript event looping/callstack
+Astrodom is a single page educational game application intended for children to learn the javascript event looping/callstack.

 ## 📌 Features:
 *